 So what's so exciting?
 The Pace, which cost $449, include a pair of removable earphones, built into the frames.
 These include three microphones and a host of sensors - an accelerometer, gyroscope, barometer and humidity and proximity sensors.
 We don't know what exact Intel chip is being used, we assume it's Curie.

 The wearable doesn't overlay an AR display on top of the wearer's vision, like Google Glass and the sporty Recon Jet.
 Scott Smith, vice president of strategic partnerships at Luxottica, gave us insight as to why the decision was made not to take this route with this wearable device.

-Instead all the controls and coaching are handled via Intel's Real Audio natural language processing tech.
+Instead all the controls and coaching are handled via Intel's Real Speech natural language processing tech.
 You can interact with Siri or Google Voice if you like but if you start a command with 'OK Radar' you can access fitness information like what workout you're doing that day, coaching on lowering or increasing your pace and heart rate data (from a third party monitor).
 Then over in the companion Radar Pace app for iOS and Android you can enter your personal stats and manage workout goals as you go.

 A big selling point here is that they look just like regular Oakley sunglasses - from the front at least - and you can swap out the lenses for the ones you like, including from its Prism range.
 In terms of battery life, you can expect to get 4-6 hours from the Pace.

 As far as improving the functionality of the smart specs in the future, this is something that users can look forward to.
 "We designed the hardware to live for a while in the market," Dias told us.
 "We will be pushing software updates that add functionality.
 The hardware is prepared to receive more capability than it currently has today."